-Seminal figure of the Surrealist Movement and mentor of various exponents of Abstract Expressionism, Roberto Matta is one of the most interesting artist of 20th century, with his production between art and design.
+Seminal figure of the Surrealist Movement and mentor of various exponents of Abstract Expressionism, Roberto Matta is considered one of the most interesting artists of 20th century, with his production between art and design.

 Roberto Sebastián Antonio Matta Echaurren (1911 – 2002) was born in Santiago, Chile where he studied architecture.

 In 1934 he moved to Paris to work as an apprentice to the architect Le Corbusier.
 He met Salvador Dalí and André Breton and left Le Corbusier’s atelier to join the Surrealist movement.
 In 1939 together with André Breton, Max Ernst, Yves Tanguy and other Surrealist artists he moved to New York.
 During the ’40s Matta’s painting anticipated many innovations of the Abstract expressionists and influenced different artists of the so-called New York School and in particular Gorky and Motherwell.
 He broke with the Surrealists in 1948 and returned to Europe, settling in Rome in 1953.
 In the late ’50s Matta was an internationally renowned artist, with works exhibited in important museums in London, New York, Venice, Chicago, Rome, Washington and Paris.